 But it’s good news, really.
-Since the starting pay for fresh grads in Singapore has hit a new high in 2017.
+Since the starting pay for fresh graduates in Singapore has hit a new high in 2017.

-More accurately, this applies to the starting pay for fresh grads in Singapore from these three universities – National University of Singapore (NUS), Nanyang Technological University (NTU) and Singapore Management University (SMU).
+More accurately, this applies to the starting pay for fresh graduates in Singapore from these three universities – National University of Singapore (NUS), Nanyang Technological University (NTU) and Singapore Management University (SMU).

-Higher starting pay for fresh grads in Singapore
+Higher starting pay for fresh graduates in Singapore

-In a report released by Ministry of Manpower, the median pay for fresh grads from the three universities is S$3,360 a month, up from S$3,300 the year before.
+In a report released by Ministry of Manpower, the median pay for fresh graduates from the three universities is S$3,360 a month, up from S$3,300 the year before.

 This is based on a joint graduate employment survey of 10,904 fresh graduates.

 The report reveals findings from the survey which splits students from three-year and four-year programmes.
 It also shows which university students receive higher starting pays.